JarrodKane/zeller-go/README.md

 I also tried to use a constants file that is inside the styles folder, this way we can keep some consistency, I also wanted to use descriptive words for the variables when picking them, this way to me it's easier to understand what they're meant for.

+#### Loading, etc

+Could do a whole heap more for loading, like with the list coming in.
+Make a nice loading state, take the JSX that's already getting a little messy and bring that out, so that we can display loading, empty, error, and the list.

 ### Testing

 After the basic components I wanted to get in some tests, and finally the GraphQL API.